The Devil in Booger Hollow

 "Probably, but we'd never know it."

-"At least half the folks around here belong to the church.
-Members include the cock-fighting crowd and the moonshiners.
-Some of them are local bigwigs."
+"Most of the folks around here belong.
+Maybe four hundred or so, including the cock-fighting crowd, the bootleggers, and the moonshiners.
+Some members are local bigwigs."

-"When your daughter went missing, did you report this to anyone?"
+"When your daughter went missing who did you report it to?"

 "Because he's a member of the church."

 "Yes.
 We're pretty sure she regretted marrying that man, being under his thumb.
 I don't think she knew what she was getting into when she joined his church--speaking in tongues and all of that.
 She didn't fit in with those people.
-Half the time the women go around barefoot, even in the winter."
+Half the time the women go around barefoot.
+What do they have against shoes?
+Clystine was not a religious fanatic.
+She was a normal person who made a big mistake and regretted it.
+But she would never run off."

 It occurred to James that Clystine Todd's disappearance might be more than just a missing persons case.
 "Do you think the preacher knows where your daughter is?
 Do you suspect foul play?" he asked.

 "We don't know what to think.
-But we know that something is not right.
+But we know that something is not right with the pastor and his church.
 Do you know about the pastor's first two wives?"

 "No. The only thing I know is what you've told me."

 "The first one, Maxine, committed suicide.
 Hanged herself.
-The found her in the church basement."
+They found her in the church basement."

 "And the second?"